Category: Advisory Board

 Juan Álamo

-Dr. González-Espitia is a scholar of nineteenth- and twentieth-century Latin American and Latina/o literature.
-He has continuously taught courses and guided work in both time periods, inspiring and being inspired by my students.
+Dr. González Espitia is a scholar of nineteenth- and twentieth-century Latin American and Latina/o literature.
 His research focuses on non-canonical, heterodox, shunned and hidden literature, ideas, and authors that, although excluded, reveal very profound trends in culture and society.
-Dr. González-Espitia’s research treats representations of disease, literature that challenges … Continued
+Dr. González Espitia’s research treats representations of disease, literature that challenges the status quo, and nation-building—in particular the complex, dynamic transformation from a colonial condition to one … Read more

 Krista Perreira